 The Philippines is not open for tourism but multiple groups of visa holders are allowed.

-Singapore is open to travelers from 66 territories (China, New Zealand, Australia, Brunei, Taiwan, and Vietnam).
+Singapore is open to travelers from Singapore is open for tourism to Australia, Brunei, China, New Zealand and Taiwan.

 South Korea is open to visitors from most countries.
 Quarantine is mandatory.

-Sri Lankaisopen to all tourists.
+Sri Lankais open to all tourists but those coming from India.
 Health Insurance, visa and test are required.

 Taiwan is open for essential travel only but opened a travel bubble with Palau on April 1.